 She glanced toward the door, which was still hanging open.
 She could hear James turn on the radio in the kitchen, which meant that they were about as alone as they were going to get that night.

-Rose usually didn’t like to drag Albus into issues that she and Scorpius were having.
-It just didn’t seem fair to put him in the middle, and he was always so conflicted about it that he wasn’t even helpful.
-Here, however, she had decided to make this an exception - Lucy had given her decent advice, but Lucy didn’t know Scorpius all that well, and she didn’t know Rose as well as Albus did, either.
+Rose didn’t always like to drag Albus into issues that she and Scorpius were having, but while she still wanted Lucy’s take on the situation, Lucy still didn’t know Scorpius all that well, and she didn’t know Rose as well as Albus did, either.
 Maybe he’d have some special insight that would solve all of her problems.

 Probably not, though.
 But it was still worth talking to him about it.

 “Scorpius wants me to meet his grandparents,” she said.
 Her cousin immediately looked away from her, and her temper rose.
 “You knew?”

 Albus sighed.
 “Yes, Rose, I knew that he wanted you to meet his grandparents.
 He talked to me about it.
 Are you really that surprised?”

 “I guess not.
 What did he say?” she demanded, leaning forward.

 She didn’t really expect him to respond, so she was surprised when he sighed again, ran his fingers through his dark red hair, and answered her.
 “Just that he’d asked you and that you were considering it.”
 She continued to stare at him, and he made a face.
 “Rose, I don’t know.
 I think I said that I was pretty sure his grandmother would be fine, but I thought he should probably drop his grandfather entirely.”

 “You get it, then?” she asked hopefully.
 She’d spent the day before second-guessing herself about whether what he was asking was really so difficult after all.